OpenBeta/open-tacos/CONTRIBUTING.md

-# How to Contributing to the OpenBeta project
+# How to Contribute to the OpenBeta project

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: